L-Goncalves/Notes-of-NodeJS-under-the-hood/Node.js Under The Hood #2 - Understanding JavaScript/README.md

 <img src="https://res.cloudinary.com/practicaldev/image/fetch/s--eVmWSWwq--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://github.com/khaosdoctor/my-notes/raw/master/node/assets/v8-real.png"/>

-The engine is just a small part of Javascript does ...
+The engine is just a small part of what Javascript does, in Javascript there's some API's provided by the Web API's as well as external API's.
+Those API's (like `DOM`, `AJAX` & `setTimeout` are provided by the developers of the web browser or by the runtime itself like Node with differents API's.

+When we take a look at Javacrip from today we see a big part of that full of NPM packages and other stuff.

+Before ES6 and Node.js existed there were no consensus of how to implement those API's at the side of the browser. nowadays we have that.

+Furthermore, we have the event loop and the

 To be continued.....